a-leks-icon/AIRAL/corflow_scripts/tutorials/README.md

 * [First tutorial](./00_getting_started/): Setup Python and Corflow
 * [Second tutorial](./01_corflow_basics/): Corflow Basics

-The remaining tutorials can be done in any order.
+The rest of the tutorials can be done in any order.